-- 822.3 Inter-campus Use.
-Officers who are authorized to carry a weapon at their home campus shall not be precluded from carrying that weapon when working at another campus. - 823.
-Carrying by Plainclothes Officers.
+822.3 Inter-campus Use.
+Officers who are authorized to carry a weapon at their home campus shall not be precluded from carrying that weapon when working at another campus.

+823. Carrying by Plainclothes Officers.
 Plainclothes officers carrying firearms shall also carry their badges, except as authorized by the Chief of Police.
-If carrying their firearms displayed, plainclothes officers shall also prominently display their badges. - 824.
-Registration.
-Authorized personnel shall register with the department all personally owned firearms carried or used in the performance of their duties. - 825.
-Off-Duty Firearms.
-Officers shall not be required to carry firearms while off duty. - 826.
-Firearms, Personal Use.
-It is not intended that these Universitywide Police Policies and Administrative Procedures, specifically those in this chapter, preclude police officers from using personally owned firearms in hunting or in recognized sports activities in which firearms are customarily used. - 827.
-Off Duty Firearms--Non-Sworn.
-Nothing in this Chapter is intended to authorize non-sworn personnel to carry firearms while on or off duty. - 828.
-Authorized Firearms-Off Duty.
-If an officer chooses to carry a weapon other than that approved for on-duty use while off duty, the officer shall obtain written approval from the Chief of Police. - 829.
-Off Duty Firearms Proficiency.
-The Chief of Police shall establish a policy relating to proficiency requirements for off-duty firearms. - 830.
-Display of Firearms.
-Officers shall not unnecessarily draw, display or carelessly handle a firearm at any time, while on or off duty. - 830.1 Drawing or Exhibiting Firearms.
+If carrying their firearms displayed, plainclothes officers shall also prominently display their badges.

+824. Registration.
+Authorized personnel shall register with the department all personally owned firearms carried or used in the performance of their duties.

+825. Off-Duty Firearms.
+Officers shall not be required to carry firearms while off duty.

+826. Firearms, Personal Use.
+It is not intended that these Universitywide Police Policies and Administrative Procedures, specifically those in this chapter, preclude police officers from using personally owned firearms in hunting or in recognized sports activities in which firearms are customarily used.

+827. Off Duty Firearms--Non-Sworn.
+Nothing in this Chapter is intended to authorize non-sworn personnel to carry firearms while on or off duty.

+828. Authorized Firearms--Off Duty.
+If an officer chooses to carry a weapon other than that approved for on-duty use while off duty, the officer shall obtain written approval from the Chief of Police.

+829. Off Duty Firearms Proficiency.
+The Chief of Police shall establish a policy relating to proficiency requirements for off-duty firearms.

+830. Display of Firearms.
+Officers shall not unnecessarily draw, display or carelessly handle a firearm at any time, while on or off duty.

+Officers should use sound discretion when drawing a firearm in public by considering the following guidelines (Government Code § 7286(b)):

+If the officer does not perceive an imminent threat but reasonably believes that the potential for such threat exists (e.g., building search), firearms should generally be kept in the low-ready or other position not directed toward an individual.
+If the officer reasonably believes that an imminent threat exists based on the totality of circumstances presented at the time (e.g., high-risk stop, tactical entry, armed encounter), firearms may be directed toward such imminent threat until the officer no longer perceives such threat.
+Once it is reasonably safe to do so, officers should carefully secure all firearms.

+830.1 Drawing or Exhibiting Firearms.
 Unnecessarily or prematurely drawing or exhibiting a firearm limits an officer's alternatives in controlling a situation, creates unnecessary anxiety on the part of the public, and may result in an unwarranted or accidental discharge of the firearm.
 Officers shall not draw or exhibit a firearm unless the circumstances surrounding an incident creates a reasonable belief that it may be necessary to use the firearm in conformance with the policies on the use of firearms.
-When a firearm is drawn or exhibited to gain compliance from a subject, the circumstances shall be documented. - 830.2 Shooting at or from Moving Vehicles.
+When a firearm is drawn or exhibited to gain compliance from a subject, the circumstances shall be documented.

+830.2 Shooting at or from Moving Vehicles.
 Shots fired at or from a moving vehicle are rarely effective.
 Where feasible, officers should attempt to move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants.
 An officer should only discharge a firearm at a moving vehicle or its occupants when the officer reasonably believes there are no other reasonable means available to avert the threat of the vehicle, or if deadly force other than the vehicle is directed at the officer or others.